alfonsof/terraform-aws-examples/code/08-file-layout-example/README.md

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 This code was written for Terraform 0.10.x.

 ## Using the code

-Configure your AWS access keys
+Configure your AWS access keys.

 Use Terraform Remote State example for creating the remote state bucket.
 See: [global/s3](global/s3)